SWATCHTON/SWATCHTON/README.md

 I like talking heads and xtc and deltarune and neon white(Much to my dismay) and star trek and max headroom

+99.9% Chance AFK

-Fictionkin but thats not important right now
+Fictionkin but thats not important right now.
+I hate the term doubles Twins interact if you so wish Just dont be weird #EASY

 Madly In Love With Swatch Deltarune.
 Madly In HATE With Neon Green from Hit Game Neon White